enterprisemediawiki/SemanticActions/README.md

 ### Traditional semantic queries
 If you prefer another format, you may still use all the various results formats provided by [Semantic MediaWiki](https://www.semantic-mediawiki.org/wiki/Help:Result_formats) and [Extension:Semantic Result Formats](https://www.semantic-mediawiki.org/wiki/Extension:Semantic_Result_Formats).

 For example, you can use the standard table format as shown in the example below.
+Note the use of Property:Due date sort.
+This property is set with the same value as Property:Due date, if that value exists.
+Otherwise it is set with a value in the year 3000, so the action will show up in the bottom of the ascending order list.
+This is a workaround to a limition of Semantic MediaWiki on sorting results with missing values.

 ```
 {{#ask: [[Category:Actionable]] [[Related article::Pump module]]